The State of Passwordless Security in 2022: Report Recap

 Of the organizations interviewed for the State of Passwordless Security 2022 report, 89% experienced phishing attacks over the last year, while 34% reported credential stuffing and brute force attacks.
 Moreover, push fatigue attacks that use weaponized push notifications are a growing concern.
 The study found a 33% rise in push fatigue attacks since last year.

-The shift to remote and hybrid work, in particular, has put a critical strain on authentication security.
+The shift to remote and hybrid work, in particular, has put a critical strain on authentication security, as securing the remote workforce is a challenge.
 Hackers, quick to notice the vulnerability of millions of employees logging into data-rich enterprise environments from insecure locations and devices, increased attacks on that point of entry.
 The spike in push attacks and ongoing pressure from man-in-the-middle and remote desk protocol (RDP) attacks indicate remote workers continue to be a prime target of attackers.

 Traditional MFA Falling Short